 Erasmus TEFL Internship Requirements

-For those that are no longer university students, we also offer 1-month teaching assistantships in Barcelona, Madrid, and Valencia with a complete online Advanced and accredited TEFL course (to complete over a 6- to 12-week period: online and on-site for more flexibility).
+For those that are no longer university students, we also offer 20-hour classroom-based courses in Madrid and in Valencia with a complete online Advanced and accredited TEFL course (to complete over a 6-month period).
+All passport holders are welcome to partake in our weekend blended courses.

 |Induction & Guidance||TEFL Trainer provides you with the skills, knowledge, confidence and experience to forge a successful career Teaching English as a Foreign Language, thanks to its platform and the partner school’s environment, guidelines for all the lessons you teach and coaching from the team on site.
 During the internship, you will receive reminders form TEFL Trainer regarding your progress on the platform or your reflective diaries.|